Many of us can trace at least one of our impulse buys to a stressful moment or event. A deployment can be that trigger.

 A power of attorney allows someone else to make financial decisions on your behalf if the need arises.
 Choose this person carefully.
 You want somebody who's trustworthy but also capable.
 Think about how they manage their own affairs before you put them in charge of yours.

-Need help drafting a power of attorney?
-Contact your nearest Judge Advocate General's office for free legal help.
+Need help drafting a power of attorney or a will?
+Contact your unit’s servicing Judge Advocate for free legal help.

 Review your life insurance before you deploy.